 U.S.S.
-Arizona in flames on December 7, 1941
+Arizona in flames on December 7, 1941 Courtesy of the National Park Service |

-Yesterday, December 7th, 1941 - a date which will live in infamy - the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan. - Franklin Delano Roosevelt, December 8, 1941.
+deliberately attacked by naval and air forces of the Empire of Japan. - Franklin Delano Roosevelt, December 8, 1941.

 The total loss of life during the attack was listed as 2,390.
 Another ----- men and women were wounded.
 The majority of these were sailors in the U.S. Navy, most of them dying aboard the U.S.S.
 Arizona.
 The casualty list includes 49 civilians killed with another 35 wounded.
 Included among the dead civilians were children as young as 7 months.

-Photo courtesy of the National Park Service
+Explosion aboard the U.S.S.
+Shaw Photo courtesy of the National Park Service |

 I have not been able to find a complete list of all servicemen from Alabama killed at Pearl Harbor, but the following men are known to have died aboard the U.S.S.
 Arizona.
 If you know of others, please let me know and I will add them: